 The brand-name product “Kool Aid” was not used on November 18, 1978.
 Nevertheless, it will be forever connected with the Jonestown tragedy and is the source of the now-commonly used expression, “Drink the Kool-Aid.”

-No. The lethal combination of the poison potassium cyanide and several sedatives – including Valium and chloral hydrate – which was used in Jonestown’s mass murder/suicide was mixed with the fruit drink Flavor Aid.
-The powder which is mixed with water to create the drink has been described as the British version of Kool-Aid.
+Instead, the lethal combination of the poison potassium cyanide and several sedatives – including Valium and chloral hydrate – which was used in Jonestown’s mass murder/suicide was mixed with the fruit drink Flavor Aid.
+The powder, which is mixed with water to create the drink, has been described as the British version of Kool-Aid.

-It should be noted that the Jonestown pantry did includes packets of Kool-Aid, which appear in several videos from Jonestown’s early years as Jim Jones promotes “our stores of goods” at the Jonestown project to his followers still in the States.
-But after the mass influx of residents raised Jonestown’s population to 1000, the fruit-flavored drink that was more available and economical was the British brand, reflecting Guyana’s history as a British colony.
+It should be noted that the Jonestown pantry did include packets of Kool-Aid, which appear in several videos from Jonestown’s early years as Jim Jones promoted “our stores of goods” at the Jonestown project to his followers still in the States.
+But after the mass influx of residents raised Jonestown’s population to 1000, the fruit-flavored drink that was more available – and less expensive – was the British brand, reflecting Guyana’s history as a British colony.